devsoap/ds-gradle-vaadin/README.md

 # Getting started

-To get started using the plugin have a look a the plugin Wiki at https://github.com/devsoap/gradle-vaadin-flow/wiki
+To get started using the plugin have a look a the plugin documentation at https://docs.devsoap.com/vaadin_flow_gradle_plugin

 # Sponsors